Elimination Chamber (2020)

-The 2020 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 10th Elimination Chamber and took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the second Elimination Chamber to not take place in February after the 2015 event.
+The 2020 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 10th Elimination Chamber event and took place on March 8, 2020, at the Wells Fargo Center in Philadelphia, Pennsylvania, which was the second Elimination Chamber to not take place in February, after the 2015 event.
+The event centered on the Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
+There were two Elimination Chamber matches, one each for Raw and SmackDown.
 In the main event, NXT's Shayna Baszler won Raw's women's Elimination Chamber match to become the number one contender against Becky Lynch for the Raw Women's Championship at WrestleMania 36.
-In other prominent matches, Aleister Black defeated AJ Styles in a no disqualification match, The Artist Collective (Cesaro, Sami Zayn, and Shinsuke Nakamura) defeated Braun Strowman in a 3-on-1 handicap match, with Zayn pinning Strowman to win the Intercontinental Championship, and The Miz and John Morrison retained the SmackDown Tag Team Championship in SmackDown's tag team Elimination Chamber match.
+In other prominent matches, Aleister Black defeated AJ Styles in a no disqualification match, The Artist Collective (Cesaro, Sami Zayn, and Shinsuke Nakamura) defeated Braun Strowman in a 3-on-1 handicap match, with Zayn pinning Strowman to win SmackDown's Intercontinental Championship, and The Miz and John Morrison retained the SmackDown Tag Team Championship in SmackDown's tag team Elimination Chamber match.
 This was also the first Elimination Chamber event with no men's world titles contested on the card.

-The event was the last WWE pay-per-view to have taken place in front of a live ticketed crowd before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
-The next day, the promotion would move the majority of its shows, including WrestleMania 36, to the WWE Performance Center in Orlando, Florida with no fans in attendance.
-From August, they had virtual fans by way of the WWE ThunderDome bio-secure bubble.
-WrestleMania 37, which was held in April 2021, was WWE's first event since Elimination Chamber to take place in front of a live ticketed audience, and in mid-July, the company resumed live touring, with the first pay-per-view on this tour being Money in the Bank.
+This was WWE's last PPV and livestreaming event to take place in front of a live ticketed crowd before the World Health Organization (WHO) declared COVID-19 a pandemic on March 11.
+The promotion subsequently moved the majority of its shows for Raw and SmackDown, including WrestleMania 36, to the WWE Performance Center in Orlando, Florida with no fans in attendance; NXT remained at its home venue of Full Sail University in Winter Park, Florida.
+From August, they had virtual fans by way of the WWE ThunderDome bio-secure bubble, with NXT subsequently moving to the Performance Center in October.
+WrestleMania 37, which was held in April 2021, was WWE's first event since Elimination Chamber to take place in front of a live ticketed audience, although to a limited capacity, and in mid-July, the company resumed live touring with full capacity crowds, with the first PPV and livestreaming event following this being Money in the Bank.